drewcrawford/CLIKit/README.md

 # Features

 * The best help and usage strings you've ever seen, guaranteed™
-* Automatic support for required legal notices
+* Automatic support for version reporting and required legal notices
 * Support for default values and optional arguments
 * Security features so your passwords don't end up in bash history accidentally
+* Multiple choice options
+* Much more!

 # Install